For God so loved the world, that he gave his one and only Son, that whosoever believes in him should not perish, but have eternal life. John 3:16

 The Danites Settle in Laish

-They came to the hill country of Ephraim, to the house of Micah, and lodged there.
-3 When they were by the house of Micah, they knew the voice of the young man the Levite; so they went over there and said to him, “Who brought you here?
+They came to the hill country of Ephraim, to the house of Micah and lodged there.
+3 When they were by the house of Micah, they recognized the voice of the young Levite, so they went over there and said to him, “Who brought you here?
 What do you do in this place?
 What do you have here?”

 4 He said to them, “Thus and thus has Micah dealt with me, and he has hired me, and I have become his priest.”

-5 They said to him, “Please ask counsel of God, that we may know whether our way which we go shall be prosperous.”
+5 They said to him, “Please ask counsel of God, that we may know whether the way which we are going shall be prosperous.”

 6 The priest said to them, “Go in peace.
-Your way in which you go is before the Lord.”
+The way in which you are going is before the Lord.”

-9 They said, “Arise, and let’s go up against them; for we have seen the land, and it is very good.
+9 They said, “Get up and let’s go up against them, for we have seen the land, and it is very good.
 Do you stand still?
 Do not be slothful to go and to enter in to possess the land.
-10 When you go, you will come to an unsuspecting people, and the land is large; for God has given it into your hand, a place where there is no lack of anything that is in the earth.”
+10 When you go, you will come to an unsuspecting people, and the land is large, for God has given it into your hand, a place where there is no lack of anything that is on the earth.”

 Danites Take Micah’s Idol

-14 Then the five men who went to spy out the country of Laish answered and said to their brothers, “Do you know that there is in these houses an ephod, and teraphim, and a carved image, and a molten image?
+14 Then the five men who went to spy out the country of Laish answered and said to their brothers, “Do you know that there is in these houses an ephod and teraphim, and a carved image, and a molten image?
 Now therefore consider what you have to do.”
-15 They went over there and came to the house of the young Levite man, to the house of Micah, and asked him how he was doing.
+15 They went over there and came to the house of the young Levite, to the house of Micah, and asked him how he was doing.

 19 They said to him, “Hold your peace, put your hand on your mouth, and go with us.
 Be a father and a priest to us.
 Is it better for you to be priest to the house of one man, or to be priest to a tribe and a family in Israel?”